-Before using a water system, check that the water heater bypass valve is turned to the use position; see Winterizing and Storage on page 9-12.
+Before using a water system, check that the water heater bypass valve is turned to the use position.
+See Winterizing and Storage for further information on the bypass.
 Check that the water heater's drain valve is closed.
 Close all low point drain valves and the fresh water tank drain valve.